rmartin1985/bootcamp-challenge-wk1/README.md

 Lastly, I made sure that the links in the navigation section of the header element were all working correctly by linking the correct ids in the index.html to their respective sections.
 Also was able to make sure the font-style of the *seo* in the logo matched the markup while still being emphaised per the company's request.

+## Website Deployment on Github Pages

 You can see the finished webpage deployed here: [Horiseon Homepage](https://rmartin1985.github.io/bootcamp-challenge-wk1/)

+## Website links in action and screenshot

 ![Horiseon](https://media.giphy.com/media/9D5JkjNRojSHZ9PBjL/giphy.gif)